wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'a {mutteringsperpantstotem} Muttering Serpent who {mutteringsperpantswants}',
     '{copperbacktotem} Copperback Snakes',
-    'the Warrior Tribe of the {junglebeast} {warriorwants}', 'a Sorcerous Cabbal that {sorcererwants}',
+    'the Warrior Tribe of the {junglebeast} {warriorwants}', 'a Sorcerous Cabal that {sorcererwants}',
     'Ogres who {ogreculture} {ogreproblem}',
   ];

 // - - - - - - - - - - R - O - C - K - Y - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

  gen_data['mainrocky'] = [
     'This {2d4hexes}-hex rocky land is known for its {rockyadjective} {rockyfeature}.
 Beware, for there are {rockyobstacle} that {rockyhazard} in the area.
 It is inhabited by {rockymonster}, and also {rockymonster}.'
   ];
 gen_data['rockybeast'] = [
-    'Goats', 'Boars', 'Bears', 'Wolves', 'Bats', 'Basilisk', 'Crows', 'Vultures', 'Cougars', 'Centipedes', 'Bloodbeasts', 'Rats'
+    'Goats', 'Boars', 'Bears', 'Wolves', 'Bats', 'Basilisk', 'Crows', 'Vultures', 'Cougars', 'Centipedes', 'Rats' ];
-  ];
 gen_data['rockyadjective'] = [
     'mist-cloaked',